BiAPoL/AMHCT_Bio_Image_Analysis_2025/docs/intro.md

-# Trends in Microscopy 2025
+# AMHCT Bio-Image Analysis

-This page contains the resources for the BiAPoL course at the [Trends in Microscopy conference (TIM) 2025](https://gerbi-gmb.de/event/tim2025/).
+This page contains the resources for the lecture "Navigating the Reproducibility Storm with Bio-Image Analysis" in the Advanced Methods & Human Cell Technologies (AMHCT) as part of the [Regenerative Biology and Medicine Master's Program](https://tu-dresden.de/cmcb/bildung-und-karriere/masters-courses/regenerative-biology-and-medicine).

 ## Course Description